-There are various ways to overwrite deleted files; If you sell/give your drive to somebody else, it needs to be completely wiped so nothing is left on it that can be recovered at all by the new owner.
-You can also erase the deleted data off a currently used drive by wiping all its free space.
+There are various ways to overwrite deleted files.
+If you sell or give your drive to somebody else, it needs to be completely wiped so nothing is left that can be recovered by the new owner.
+You can also erase the deleted data off a current drive by wiping all its free space.
 Then there’s the method we’re talking about here which is to completely overwrite and wipe the file or folder as you go.

-This method is the quickest and most secure as the files are erased immediately and not left in a recoverable state until the next time you decide to wipe the drive’s free space, which could take a long time depending on its size.
-Here are 10 free tools which can securely erase or “shred” your files making them unrecoverable.
-All tools were tested in Windows 7 64-bit.
+This method is the quickest and most secure as the files are erased immediately and not left in a recoverable state until the next time you decide to wipe the drive’s free space.
+Here are 10 free tools that can securely erase or “shred” your files making them unrecoverable.
+All tools were tested in Windows 10 and 7 64-bit.

 5. File Shredder

 File Shredder is more of a permanent erasing solution because it needs installing and there’s no portable version, but it does have some useful functions which could make it worthwhile.
 Erasing algorithms include simple 1 or 2 pass, DoD 3 pass, secure 7 pass or the Gutmann 35 pass method.
 There’s also Explorer integration which can directly erase the file/folder immediately or add it to a queue to be shredded later on.